salesforcexland/SFCAIntegrations/SFCAADO-CustomTasks/overview.md

 # Salesforce Code Analyzer for Azure DevOps

-This extension runs Salesforce Code Analyzer v5 on the changed files in a pull request.
+This extension allows you to run Salesforce Code Analyzer v5 on the changed files in a pull request.
 It reports code violations, publishes results, and can fail the build to let you block merges.
-See [this](https://devopslaunchpad.com/blog/salesforce-code-analyzer/) detailed blog for further information.
+It follows a fail fast approach if there's no relevant files and skips the rest of the logic, gives you artifacts to analyse after a valid run, and provides detailed logs and feedback to that PR once complete.

 ## Key Features